On efforts to decouple early universe cosmology and quantum gravity phenomenology: Information couriers in spacetime

 Consequent to this perspective, in singular cosmologies, which feature incomplete maximal causal geodesics, one is led to conclude that information is lost ``into'' the singularity --- as carried there in finite parameter time by massive or massless couriers that traverse the (respectively timelike or null) incomplete maximal geodesics.
 In the specific case of the Big Bang singularity in standard model cosmology, every conceivable courier is swallowed up at a finite time toward the past.
 As has become common in the literature on semiclassical gravity, e.g. in the vicinity of black holes, it would be satisfying to have an answer about where goes the information carried by those couriers, as one reaches the Big Bang (moving toward the past).
 The foundational point to be emphasized in all of this is that this loss of information into a singularity is ultimately to be understood \emph{quasi-}locally: as a matter of the local wavefront behaviors of courier fields coupled to the spacetime metric within singular neighborhoods --- and this is a wholly classical subject matter \citep{geroch2018motion}.
 If the couriers' paths could somehow be further extended --- that is, wavefront behaviors of fields in fact extend beyond the confines of the singular spacetime --- then one might hope to trace back the information that comes to be relevant to structure formation in the early universe, all the way to cosmic epochs preceding the Big Bang.

 A question: in the case of bouncing cosmologies, do the techniques to extend incomplete maximal standard model geodesics tell us about viable communication channels between local physical systems pre- and post- Big Bang?
-Or, in other words, do the standard model couriers survive the bounce?
+Or, in other words, do (a sufficiently dense set of) standard model couriers survive the bounce?
 In light of the foundational point just raised, I understand this to be a non-trivial technical question, and likely model dependent.
-But in the context of cosmology done as effective field theory, one assumes outright a positive answer: for ``classical (non-singular) bounces'' as considered by \citep{ijjas2018bouncing}, the accuracy of the leading-order description of the quantum gravity state by classical spacetime geometry ensures, by fiat, the couriers' safe passage.
+But in the context of cosmology done as effective field theory, one assumes outright a positive answer: for ``classical (non-singular) bounces'' as considered by \citep{ijjas2018bouncing}, the accuracy of the leading-order description of the quantum gravity state by classical spacetime geometry ensures, by fiat, at least some couriers' safe passage --- enough to cover the spacetime.
 Or, at least, this would seem a necessary check that a bouncing model proposed ultimately belongs within the class.
-It is an assumption within the approach; otherwise, the diagrammatic tool introduced by \citep{ijjas2018bouncing} would be woefully inaccurate.
+It is an assumption within the approach; otherwise, for instance, the diagrammatic tool introduced by \citep{ijjas2018bouncing} would be woefully inaccurate.
 Numerical relativity demonstrations are helpful here in assessing particular models \citep{cook2020supersmoothing}, to defend the expectation that correlations between the physics pre- and post- bounce are not washed out because of the fates of the information couriers in between.

 Meanwhile, there is a more profound way to ruin the fates of the couriers in the semiclassical model, which is motivated by considering singular bounces.
 Consider the scenario where, in the vicinity of the bounce, coarse-graining spacetime (i.e. coarse-graining over the semiclassical approximation of the quantum cosmos) fails to ``commute'' with the spacetime description (i.e. semiclassical approximation) of the symmetry-reduced (i.e. coarse-grained) quantum cosmos.
 This is a situation where geodesic structure is likely unfaithful to the behaviors of information couriers understood fundamentally in terms of quasi-locally propagating fields.